q-m/scrapyd-k8s/CONFIG.md

 For Kubernetes, it is important to set resource limits.

 TODO: explain how to set limits, with default, project and spider specificity.

+### [joblogs] section
+* `logs_dir`     - a directory to store log files collected on k8s cluster (implemented only for Kubernetes), if not provided there is a default value `/tmp/scrapyd_k8s_logs`.
+When configuring, keep in mind that in the Dockerfile the `USER` is set to `nobody` so not all directories are writable, but if you make a child directory under `/tmp` you won't encounter permission problems.

 ### Kubernetes API interaction